 Benedek Fliegauf made his debut feature Forest (Rengeteg) in 2003.
 Since then, he has directed several successful films like Just the Wind (Csak a szél 2012) and others.
 In 2016 he presented Liliom ösvény (Lily Lane) at the Berlinale, which was met with less enthusiasm than some of his earlier works.
 Flash-forward to 2021.
-The Berlin festival was forced to go digital and had two Hungarian films in competition.
-Natural Light and a new Fliegauf film called Forest: I See You Everywhere (Rengeteg-Mindehol Látlak).
-As the title suggests, there are similarities with the director’s first film.
+Forest: I See You Everywhere (Rengeteg-Mindehol Látlak) and Natural Light were the two Hungarian films in competition when The Berlin festival was forced to go digital.
+As the title of the Fliegauf film suggests, there are similarities with the director’s first film.
 The new work consists of six stories, bookended by a sequence with a grandfather.

 The daughter is played by Lilla Kizlinger.
 It was her first role, and she won a Berlinale award for Best Supporting Performance, which seemed to surprise her.
-The other episodes boast great acting as well, in particular from the female thespians like Juli Jakab, Ági Gubik and Eszter Balla, the latter acting opposite the director’s son János in one of the few lighter moments when Balla’s catholic mother argues with her son about his role-play that involves shapeshifters.
+The other episodes also boast great acting, particularly from female thespians like Juli Jakab, Ági Gubik and Eszter Balla.
+The latter acts opposite the director’s son János in one of the few lighter moments when Balla’s catholic mother argues with her son about his role-play that involves shapeshifters.
 The son snaps back by comparing God to Mao and Hitler.
 The mix of pros and amateurs is fortunate and lends the film a peculiar freshness.

 Forest: I See You Everywhere or Nowhere?